toddcf/portfolio2/README.md

 - Create flexbox; add card for each project.
 (Three across on large screens.)
 - Each card:
+  - Same height.
   - Img-fluid at top.
+    - Create same-size images for all cards.
+    - Delete the different-sized images from your assets.
   - Hover image:
     - Animate in from opposite sides:
 	  - GitHub (link -- new tab)